YooHyun-Kim/CLAS/docs/source/index.rst

 About the Project
 -----------------

 The CLAS (Chef: Light And Shadow) is a robust and user-friendly solution designed for efficient data tracking and logging.
 Its primary goal is to simplify the integration of logging functionality into diverse applications and enhance operational insights.
-CALS supports a wide range of customization options and technologies, ensuring adaptability across various domains.
+CLAS supports a wide range of customization options and technologies, ensuring adaptability across various domains.

 Getting Started
 ---------------